ScalaTest User Guide

 + Dir snapshot: hello.txt, world.txt

-Note that the NoArgTest passed to withFixture, in addition to an apply method that executes the test, also includes the test name and the config map passed to runTest.
+Note that the NoArgTest passed to withFixture, in addition to an apply method that executes the test, also includes TestData such as the test name and the config map passed to runTest.
 Thus you can also use the test name and configuration objects in your withFixture implementation.

 Calling loan-fixture methods